-One of the best parts about living in Singapore is that it is sunny all year round.
+One of the best parts about relocating to this country is that it is sunny all year round.
 There are plenty of beaches and outdoor swimming pools to dive into as well as gardens and rainforests you can look forward to exploring.

 The best part of all, there are also plenty of places and things to do when you prefer some fun out of the sun.
 Aside from chilling out in the many shopping malls that are located all over this lovely island, do check out these six other ways to keep cool in this fine tropical island city.